-The amounts corresponding to debt instruments are registered under "Impairment losses or (-) reversal of impairment losses on financial assets not measured at fair value through profit or loss - Loans and receivables".
-This heading includes in the year 2018 other recoveries, linked mainly to the recovery of bankrupt assets, amounting to 13,180 thousands of euros (5,910 thousands of euros in 2017).
+The amounts corresponding to debt instruments are recorded under the heading "Impairment of value or (-) reversal of impairment of financial assets not measured at fair value through profit or loss in results - Loans and receivables".
+This heading includes other recoveries in 2019, which amount to EUR 7,454 thousand (EUR 13,180 thousand in 2018), mainly related to the recovery of failed assets.